 Giving Compass’ Take:

-• Josh Thomases at The 74 argues that the key ingredient that separates the good schools from the great schools has to do with how the adults learn, try, make mistakes, and try again.
+• Josh Thomases at The 74 says that what separates good schools from great schools has to do with how adults learn from mistakes and try again.

 • How can donors better support and enhance teacher retention rates?
 What are the main challenges?